Southbound (festival): 2016

 The 2016 Southbound Music Festival was cancelled due to bushfires that cut off access to the venue.
-It was partly revived as a bush-fire benefit concert held at HBF Stadium on 10 January.
+It was partly revived as a bush-fire benefit concert held at the Perth High Performance Centre on 10 January.
 Bands that appeared included Bloc Party, San Cisco, Koi Child and Birds of Tokyo.
 Disc jockey sets were played by Disclosure, Django Django and Oh Wonder.